Fast Large Language Model Collaborative Decoding via Speculation: Abstract

 \section{Abstract}

-Ensemble methods enhance Large Language Models (LLMs) by combining multiple models but suffer from high computational costs.
-In this paper, we introduce \textbf{Speculative Ensemble}, a novel framework that accelerates LLM ensembles without sacrificing performance, inspired by Speculative Decoding—where a small proposal model generates tokens sequentially, and a larger target model verifies them in parallel.
-Our approach builds on two key insights: (1) the verification distribution can be the ensemble distribution of both the proposal and target models, and (2) alternating each model as the proposer and verifier can further enhance efficiency.
-We generalize this method to ensembles with \(n\) models and theoretically prove that SE is never slower than a standard ensemble, typically achieving faster speed.
-Extensive experiments demonstrate speed improvements of \textbf{1.11x–2.23x} over standard ensemble techniques without compromising generation quality.
-Our code is available at \url{https://github.com/Kamichanw/Speculative-Ensemble/}.
+Large Language Model (LLM) collaborative decoding techniques improve output quality by combining the outputs of multiple models at each generation step, but they incur high computational costs.
+In this paper, we introduce \textbf{Collaborative decoding via Speculation (CoS)}, a novel framework that accelerates collaborative decoding without compromising performance.
+Inspired by Speculative Decoding—where a small proposal model generates tokens sequentially, and a larger target model verifies them in parallel, our approach builds on two key insights: (1) the verification distribution can be the combined distribution of both the proposal and target models, and (2) alternating each model as the proposer and verifier can further enhance efficiency.
+We generalize this method to collaboration among \(n\) models and theoretically prove that CoS is never slower than standard collaborative decoding, typically achieving faster speed.
+Extensive experiments demonstrate CoS is \textbf{1.11x–2.23x} faster than standard collaborative decoding without compromising generation quality.
+Our code is available at \url{https://github.com/Kamichanw/CoS/}.